Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Those operations are to be done on each SD Card you want to use on your production Raspberry Pis.

-Insert a target SD Card in your computer, and use the same HDD Raw Copy tool we used before to backup our master Raspberry in an image file.
+Insert a target SD Card in your computer, and use the same HDD Raw Copy tool we just used.
 This time we will write the image on other SD cards, by selecting as SOURCE the image file, then as destination the SD Card, and writing it.
 This operation will be quite long, depending on your image and target sizes.

-Writing the master on a new SD Card
+Writing the master image on a new SD Card

-Once image writing operation is done, we will test it in another Raspberry.
-Once again we will have to find it’s IP from our router or DHCP server.
-It should boot correctly, connect on our wifi network.
-We will only change its hostname so that it is different from our Master raspberry, by using raspi-config.
-This is also the moment you may want to extand the partition size, still by using raspi-config, if your master image is smaller than the target SD Card.
+Once the image has been written, the SD card can be inserted into another Raspberry Pi, which can then be turned on.
+Once again, we will need to find its IP address from our router or DHCP server.
+It should start up correctly and connect to our Wi-Fi network.
+We will only change its hostname so that it is different from that of our master Raspberry, using raspi-config.
+This is also when we can increase the partition size, again using raspi-config, if the master image is smaller than the target SD card.

 I suggest you write down each raspberry’s MAC address & IP address.
-In my case i even wrote their MAC Address on their case.
+In my case i even wrote their MAC Address on their case (see photos at the beginning of the article)..

 At the end of this step, you should have 4 antennas running raspbian and reachable on your wifi network.